sleyzerzon/project-euler/Readme.md

 # Project Euler solution

-Solution of the Project Euler's problems implemented in Java,Python & Clojure.
+Solution of the Project Euler's problems implemented in Java & Clojure.

 I'am learning Clojure with this project :D